ESF-Works

 Practice/City

-As a result of Atlas project, the Access centre now has bilingual workers.
-The translating service now uses trained asylum seeker volunteers to avoid communication difficulties.
+As a result of Atlas project the Access centre now has bilingual workers.
+The translating services now uses trained asylum seeker volunteers to avoid communication difficulties.

 Product/European